 Keratoconus primarily affects individuals who have a family history of it, but people who rub their eyes intensely or have a medical condition like retinitis pigmentosa or Down syndrome can also get it.

 As the condition advances, you may notice a few symptoms.
 You may experience blurred or distorted vision, have a heightened sensitivity to glare or light, have trouble driving at night, constantly needing to change your prescription, or deteriorating vision.

 Our Optometrist in Northern San Antonio, TX, Can Treat Keratoconus

 Treating keratoconus depends on how quickly the condition is progressing and the severity of it.
 In many cases, it can be corrected with medical devices like eyeglasses and contact lenses.
 After a few years of wearing glasses or contacts, you may not have severe problems with your sight or need any more treatment.
 But, for some people, corrective eyewear is not enough.
 If the cornea is deeply affected, such as getting scarred or is thinning out, then surgery needs to take place.
 In this case, we will refer to you to an eye surgeon and monitor your progress before and after surgery.

 Contact Vision Source Castle Hills Today to Schedule an Appointment

-Keratoconus is only one of the many eye conditions that we at Vision Source Castle Hills in San Antonio, TX, can treat.
+Keratoconus is only one of the many eye conditions that we at Vision Source Castle Hills in northern San Antonio, TX, can treat.
 If you have the symptoms of keratoconus, let our optometrist examine your eyes.
 We can recommend the right treatment option based on your needs.
 If you would like to learn more about this eye condition and how our team can help you or schedule an appointment with our eye doctor, then reach out to us today by calling 210-344-1400.